mahima981/Data-analysis-for-titanic-disaster/README.md

-# To visualize the number of people who survived and those who didn't by creating a bar grpah , pie chart etc.
+# To visualize the number of people who survived and those who didn't with the help of Tableau
+Created a dahboard using bar graph ,pie chart etc.